 2. Risk-averse Individuals

-Monthly income schemes can help you if you do not like to take much risk and would rather want to park your funds in a safer investment.
-Monthly income policies are debt-heavy and thus involve lower risk.
+Monthly income plans can help you if you do not like to take much risk and would rather want to park your funds in a safer investment.
+These plans are debt-heavy and thus involve lower risk.

 Factors to Consider before Buying a Monthly Income Plan